I continue to receive questions about this topic, so it’s time to update my 2017 post with new code references. Today’s Quick Question is:

 If the manufacturers’ listings allow the louver, and louvers are not prohibited in the location where the door will be installed, the louver is probably acceptable.
 BUT those locations are very limited considering the places where louvers are not allowed…

-The 2015 IBC prohibits louvers in the following locations:
+The 2021 edition of the International Building Code (IBC) prohibits louvers in the following locations:

 - Double-egress cross-corridor pairs in smoke barriers in institutional occupancies (709.5, Exception 1)